United States v. Comstock: Background

 Six days before Graydon Earl Comstock was to have completed a 37-month sentence for receiving child pornography, Attorney General Alberto R. Gonzales certified that Comstock was a sexually dangerous person.
 The law that Attorney General Gonzales was applying was ruled unconstitutional by lower courts on the grounds it exceeded Congress’s constitutional authority.

 Argued in January 2010 by Solicitor General Elena Kagan, the position of the United States was that the Necessary and Proper Clause gave Congress the power to enact the law.

 Decision

-Stephen Breyer delivered the opinion of the Court, which decided that the "Necessary and Proper" Clause permitted Congress to enact such a provision.
+Stephen Breyer delivered the opinion of the Court, which decided that the Necessary and Proper Clause permitted Congress to enact such a provision.
 John Roberts, John Paul Stevens, Ruth Bader Ginsburg, and Sonia Sotomayor joined Breyer's opinion.
 Anthony Kennedy and Samuel Alito filed opinions concurring in the judgment.
-Clarence Thomas filed a dissenting opinion in which Antonin Scalia joined in all but Part III– A–1–b.
+Clarence Thomas filed a dissenting opinion in which Antonin Scalia joined in all but Part III–A–1–b.

 Five considerations

 The Court said: "We base this conclusion on five considerations, taken together."
-The five considerations are as follows.